Safe Standing (Football Stadia) Bill

 Groups Affected

-• Secretary of State: Responsible for setting safety regulations and overseeing their implementation.
+- Secretary of State: Will be responsible for setting and overseeing safe standing regulations.

 Powered by nyModel